neilgebhard/chat-app/README.md

 2. Install the required dependencies using `npm install`.

-3. Set up your Supabase account and configure the environment variables in `.env.local` using `.env.local` as a blueprint.
+3. Set up your Supabase account and configure the environment variables in `.env.local` using `.env.example` as a blueprint.

 4. Start the server using `npm run dev`.